Please refer to our DISCLOSURE STATEMENT.

 LISTED AGE RANGE: Kindergarten and up

-Here’s your chance to sneak some learning in while traveling and still have fun.
-This awesome National Geographic Kids Ultimate U.S. Road Trip Atlas offers maps, games, activities and more to keep the kiddos busy.
+This awesome National Geographic Kids Ultimate U.S. Road Trip Atlas offers maps, games, activities and more to keep the kiddos busy and make your road trip with kids a learning experience.

 According to the product description, “This book includes easy-to-read, simple road maps of each state and Washington, D.C., and a map of the United States.
 State symbols, cool things to do, boredom busters, fun facts, wacky roadside attractions, and games accompany the maps and provide engaging information with stunning photographs that will keep kids engaged for hours.”